Children start learning as soon as they are born, and you are their first teacher.

 In-home parent support: In-home parent support programs (sometimes called home visiting) give you access to a dependable professional who can answer your questions and help you prepare for and adapt to your growing family.
 These free, voluntary programs begin serving parents while they are pregnant or have a newborn baby.
 They will meet with you one-on-one a couple times a month to teach new skills, cheer you on, and work through whatever you’re facing at that time.
 Depending on the program, the person who visits can be a nurse, a teacher, or a parent who is trained to mentor other parents.
 The topics you cover are tailored to your needs and interests.

-See if you qualify for in-home parent support by calling the Family Health Hotline at (800) 322-2588.
+See if you qualify for in-home parent support by calling the Help Me Grow Washington Hotline at (800) 322-2588.

 Parenting classes: Taking a parent education class can help you build skills and adjust to the challenges of raising a family.
 Having these skills can create a healthy relationship and build a strong bond between you and your child.
 These teach strategies for promoting secure and healthy relationships between caregivers and children.